 What do I do if I think a student loan lender discriminated against me?

-Under the Equal Credit Opportunity Act, it is illegal for a creditor or lender to discriminate against an applicant based on a number of factors.
+Under the Equal Credit Opportunity Act, it is illegal for a creditor or lender to discriminate against an applicant based on several factors.
+Here’s what to do if you think a lender discriminated against you.

 - National origin